nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Figure x.
 Class diagram showing the structure of `Person` sub-component

+The `SalesRecordEntry` sub-component,
+* stores the sales book data
+* exposes an unmodifiable `ObservableList<SalesRecordEntry>` that can be 'observed'. e.g. yhe UI can be bound to this list so that the UI automatically updates when the data in the list change.

 Given below is the class diagram showing the details of the `SalesRecordEntry` model:

 ![Structure of the SalesRecordEntry sub-component](images/SalesRecordEntryModelClassDiagram.png)

-The `SalesRecordEntry` sub-component,
-* stores the sales book data
-* exposes an unmodifiable `ObservableList<SalesRecordEntry>` that can be 'observed'. e.The UI can be bound to this list so that the UI automatically updates when the data in the list change.

 Given below is the class diagram showing details of the ingredient model: